KenBuckley/gitcount/README.md

 IndignatsCardedeu,1,0

-### Docker file ###
-Dockerfile is not working at the moment - the service runs in the the docker file but can't be access as expected - to look at.

 #### Running unittests ####
 none in current version
 #### Running in Production ####
-not production ready -ohh no no no.Not bad just needs more testing to ensure everything works as expected in all scenarios.
+not production ready -ohh no no no.
+Not bad just needs more testing to ensure everything works as expected in all scenarios.
 ### Contribution guidelines ###

 * Writing tests